Law school in the United States: Credentials obtainable while in law school

-State and federal court clerkship
+City, state, and federal court clerkship

+Clerkships may be with city, state, or federal judges, and are meant to provide the recent law school graduate with experience working for a judge.
 On the basis of a student's credentials, as well as favorable faculty recommendations, some students obtain a one or two-year clerkship with a judge after graduation.
 While the majority of judges traditionally choose incoming clerks while they are still in law school, or as they complete another clerkship, in the 2020s; some judges seek out clerks with some private law practice experience.

-Clerkships may be with state or federal judges, and are meant to provide the recent law school graduate with experience working for a judge.
-Often, clerks engage in significant legal research and writing for the judge, writing memos to assist a judge in coming to a legal conclusion in some cases, and writing drafts of opinions based on the judge's decisions.
-Appellate court clerkships, although generally more prestigious, do not necessarily give one a great deal of practical experience in the day-to-day life of a lawyer in private practice.
-The average litigator might get much more out of a clerkship at the trial court level, where they will be learning about motions practices, dealing with lawyers, and generally learning how a trial court works from the inside.

-Court clerkships may also provide other valuable assets to a young lawyer; judges often become mentors to their clerks, providing the fledgling attorney with an experienced individual from whom to seek advice.
-Fellow clerks may also become enduring connections.
-Law schools encourage graduates to engage in a clerkship to broaden their professional experiences.
-However, there are fewer clerkships than there are academically eligible graduates.

 United States Supreme Court clerkship

 Some law school graduates are able to clerk for one of the Justices on the Supreme Court (each Justice takes two to four clerks per year).
 Often, these clerks are graduates of elite law schools, with Harvard, Yale, the University of Chicago, the University of Michigan, Columbia, the University of Virginia, and Stanford being among the most highly represented schools.
 Justice Clarence Thomas is the major exception to the rule that Justices hire clerks from elite schools; he takes pride in selecting clerks from non-top-tier schools, and publicly noted that his clerks have been attacked on the Internet as "third tier trash".

-Most Supreme Court clerks have clerked in a lower court, often for a year with a highly selective federal circuit court judge (such as Judges Alex Kozinski, Michael Luttig, J. Harvie Wilkinson, David Tatel, Richard Posner) known as a "feeder judge".
-It is perhaps the most highly selective and prestigious position a recently graduated lawyer can have, and Supreme Court clerks are often highly sought after by law firms, the government, and law schools.
-Law firms give Supreme Court clerks as much as a $400,000 bonus for signing with their firm.
-The vast majority of Supreme Court clerks either become academics at elite law schools, enter private practice as appellate attorneys, or take highly selective government positions.